netdata/netdata/packaging/installer/methods/kickstart-64.md

 The `kickstart.sh` script does the following after being downloaded and run:

--   Detects the Linux distro and **installs the required system packages** for building Netdata.
+-   Detects the Linux distribution and **installs the required system packages** for building Netdata.
 Unless you added the `--dont-wait` option, it will ask for your permission first.
 -   Downloads the latest Netdata binary from the [binary-packages](https://github.com/netdata/binary-packages) repository.
 You can also run any of these `.run` files with [makeself](https://github.com/megastep/makeself).
 -   Installs Netdata by running `./netdata-installer.sh` from the source tree, including any options you might have